Board Meeting Information

 A copy of the agenda for all regular meetings is available at the Administration Center or on the District's web site two days before each meeting.
 Meetings are open to the public so that citizens may view the work of the Board of Education.

-***PLEASE NOTE: the Board of Education may, by law discuss certain matters in private, including collective bargaining negotiations; real estate; pending litigation; sale or purchase of securities and investments; employment of individuals; matters relating to individual students; and security.
+The Board of Education may, by law discuss certain matters in private, including collective bargaining negotiations; real estate; pending litigation; sale or purchase of securities and investments; employment of individuals; matters relating to individual students; and security.

 However, all final votes -- including those on matters discussed in closed session -- must be made in public.
 To be approved, an issue must receive a favorable majority vote.

+By law, all public Board of Education meetings must include time for public comment.
 The Board of Education provides time at its regular meetings for citizens to express interest in and concerns about the district's schools.

 Matters concerning an individual school, student or staff member should be discussed first with the school principal.
 If the problem cannot be resolved at the school, it should be brought to the Superintendent.
 These matters should not be discussed in public to protect students' and staff members' rights to privacy.